 This information is available all over the internet, and we were surprised to find out that even the major suppliers state this.
 In reality, Yes, metal containers shouldn't be used to mix henna, but the exception for this is stainless steel.

 Iron and aluminum containers are the common household utensils used for cooking.
-What most people do is that use the same container to mix the henna paste.
+What most people do is use the same container to mix the henna paste.
 Metals like these may not be as healthy for your hair as it sounds.

 Alternative Solution: Use a glass, ceramic, or stainless-steel container to make your henna mixture.